-Ms. Hendren advised that when this subject is addressed in a future meeting, the Board should have all the expertise needed present in the room to make an informed decision.
+Ms. Hendren advised that when this subject is addressed in a future meeting, the Board should have all the expertise needed present in the room in order to make an informed decision.
 The previous decision to place the limitation as well as to focus funding on training were priorities set by this Board.

 Mr. Evans addressed the issue of the small businesses being adequately viable long-term to employ the OJT and noted that technical assistance providers may be helpful with the business plan analysis to support this goal.
-Technical assistance providers would also help evaluate the business overall.
-The hope is that Workforce Connections would work with those aware of the technical assistance providers so that concerns can be addressed before discussions on this topic during a future Board meeting.
+Technical assistance providers would also be helpful in evaluating the business overall.
+The hope is that Workforce Connections would work with those aware of the technical assistance providers, so that concerns can be addressed prior to discussions on this topic during a future Board meeting.